cortrudolph/SLU_IO_Psych/content/authors/Madison Veres/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- 2022 Graduate Students
 ---

-Andrew Bleckman earned his Ph.D. from the IO Psychology program at Saint Louis University in 2022.
+Madison Veres is a Ph.D. student in the IO Psychology program at Saint Louis University.